DanielGeek/DanielGeek/README.md

 In general, I consider my top 3 skills to be:

-• Advanced Solidity Proficiency
+• Advanced Rust, Solidity, and React Proficiency
 • Leading Team Members to Accomplish a Shared Goal
 • Developing Simple, Creative Solutions to Complex Problems

 I also have extensive experience with:

 • Go
-• ReactJS
 • NextJS
 • C
 • C++